ClancyThomas/SquareFootGarden/README.md

 * [Official Square Foot Gardening Website](https://squarefootgardening.org/)
     * Great overview of what square foot gardening is and the philosophies behind this method of gardening
 * [Information on Square Foot Gardening Spacing](https://simplysmartgardening.com/square-foot-garden-spacing/)
-    * Used these spacing estimates within the program to determine how much space each plant would need
+    * Real estimates of how much space one plant would need with this gardening technique

 # Future Work